The French Tour de France Yellow Jersey Problem

 |Richard Virenque||2||1992, 2003|

 Where the issue arises is that since Fignon, they haven’t really even come close to winning Le Tour.
 Often finishing a distant second (or third) place on the podium but without ever really challenging for the win, effectively the best of the rest to a dominant winner.
 A number of riders have been presented as the next great hope, which has never really materialised.
 Richard Virenque was the most successful with two podium finishes and winning a large number of King of the Mountain titles.
 Sporadic podiums have been claimed by in-form riders at the time but these have flattered to deceive.
-Thibaut Pinot in particular has blown hot and cold, with a top 10 in 2012, followed by a well documented fear of descending, a podium in 2014 and then a 16th and a non-finish in the two years since.
+Thibaut Pinot in particular has blown hot and cold, with a top 10 in 2012, followed by a well documented fear of descending, a podium in 2014 and then a 16th and a pair of non-finishes in the three years since.

 French Podium Finishers Since 1985